mile95/old-blog/_posts/terraform-workflow/2021-07-25-terraform-github-actions-workflow-secrets.md

 ---
 layout: post
-title:  "Terraform with Github Actions - Secret Handling"
+title:  "Terraform with Github Actions - Secret Management"
 date:   2021-07-23 10:10:15 +0700
 categories: [terraform, aws, github-actions]
 ---

-# Terraform with Github Actions - Secret Handling
+# Terraform with Github Actions - Secret Management
 Github recently released early access to their [CoPilot](https://copilot.github.com/) - *"Your AI pair programmer"*.
 The reactions have been mixed, which one could have guessed.
 I think the tool is awesome, and I can see myself using it in the future,  but I think it is far from ready for being used in daily work yet.
 In addition to all the positive feedback, some less good things have also emerged.
 Reports show that the CoPilot has been leaking functional API keys, see more [here](https://www.theregister.com/2021/07/06/github_copilot_autocoder_caught_spilling/).
 The AI learns from the actual code that people write and open source on Github.
 If people store sensitive information directly in the source code, the AI will of course learn those as well.

 I recently tried out Terraform with Github Actions for automating infrastructure and deployment.
 I soon realized that I had a lot of secrets to manage.
 These were secrets from the application itself and the infrastructure.
 In this blog post, I explain how I kept those secrets safe while using Terraform and Github Actions fully.